openstack/keystone/doc/source/apache-httpd.rst

 Apache server, most likely::

     /etc/httpd/conf.d/wsgi-keystone.conf

+Update this file to match your system configuration (for example, some distributions put httpd logs in the ``apache2`` directory and some in the ``httpd`` directory; also, enable TLS).

 Create the directory ``/var/www/cgi-bin/keystone/``.
 You can either hardlink or softlink the files ``main`` and ``admin`` to the file ``keystone.py`` in this